abysmal123/MyIMD/README.md

 # SmartMobileAppDeveloping
-This is a project created for the course 'Smart Mobile Application Developing' of Nankai.
+This is a project created for the course 'Intelligent Mobile Developing' of Nankai.